 Analytics and Algorithms

 It is quite obvious from browsing our ERD that the most prominent feature of the data set under study is the element of time.
-Our data contains several time fields that are deeply integrated with the data, temperatures specifically.
-The daily darksky data set has recorded a lot of variations of temperatures with special meaning in meteorology accompanied by their date/time of observation.
+Our data contains several time fields that are deeply integrated with the data, and temperatures.
+The daily darksky data set contains variations of temperatures with special meaning in meteorology accompanied by their date/time of observation.

 Our analysis uses many tools to help us study the data and draw meaningful answers to stated objectives.
 We used a correlation matrix to identify and evaluate the statistical significance of the relationship between temperature and energy consumption.

 We ran a Shapiro-Wilk test to detect whether daily temperature half hour data readings are normally distributed, throughout the time span of the data set and produced visualizations in the form of heat maps to examine how much variables like temperature and humidity drive energy consumption.

 Time Series Analysis

 Due to the time driven nature of the data, we picked two main algorithms for energy forecasting from the pool of time series analysis.
-Before providing an outline of their inner workings let’s quickly review the four main attributes of a time series.
+Before providing an outline of their inner workings the next section will provide a review of four main attributes of the time series analysis and two analytics that were used for the analysis..

 Time Series main features